-Indicator (e) The staff of Lenoir Youth Development Center have multiple options to report a concern of sexual assault or sexual harassment.
-Beyond reporting an incident to their immediate supervisor, if the staff had a concern about the supervisor or another staff being involved with a client they report to another supervisor or to a higher-ranking individual, they can make a report using either the posted phone numbers, The North Carolina NCDPS PREA office or DSS.
+Indicator (e) The staff of Pitt Juvenile Detention Center has multiple options to report a concern of sexual assault or sexual harassment.
+Beyond reporting an incident to their immediate supervisor, if the staff had a concern about the supervisor or another staff being involved with a client they report to another supervisor or to a higher-ranking individual, they can make a report using either the posted phone numbers, The North Carolina DJJDP PREA office or DSS.
 Staff interviews confirmed they were aware of multiple avenues to report a concern.
 The staff knew they could report out of the chain of command without consequences.
-The Auditor also was provided with a PREA informational brochure which describes how staff and volunteers can report a concern.
+The Auditor was also provided a PREA informational brochure that describes how staff and volunteers can report a concern.
+Staff interviews support that the PREA training provided instructs them that they can use any of the same ways a juvenile could internally or externally the agency.
+Internally they knew they could go to the Director or the Regional Director in addition to the use of the hotlines.
+They reported they could notify DSS or the local police if they believed a staff person was engaged in sexual misconduct with a juvenile.
+In addition to PREA training staff on how to report it concerns is also covered in NCDPS New Employee Orientation reportedly.

-North Carolina Department of Public Safety and LYDC Juvenile Justice facilities Sexual Abuse and Harassment Policy and Procedures, outlines the requirements of this standard.
-The facility's Sexual Assault Brochure and posters throughout the facility all give direction on the importance and methods of reporting sexual abuse and sexual harassment.
-Interviews with staff were consistent in their understanding of their duties of accepting and responding to all reports of sexual assault or sexual harassment whether it was done verbally, in writing, anonymously or by a third party.
-Residents interviewed were aware of multiple ways in which they could report including telling staff, calling the hotline to one of two numbers, mail administration or the Department of Social Services, complete grievance form or call or write the local rape crisis agency..
+North Carolina Department of Public Safety and PITT JDC Juvenile Justice facility's Sexual Abuse and Harassment Policy and Procedures, outlines the requirements of this standard.
+The facility's admission packet provides information on how to report a concern and posters throughout the facility all give direction on the importance and methods of reporting sexual abuse and sexual harassment.
+The signage was in English and Spanish the most common language spoken by the families of the Juveniles.
+Interviews with staff were consistent in their understanding of their duties of accepting and responding to all reports of sexual assault or sexual harassment whether it was done verbally, in writing, anonymously, or by a third party.
+Staff were aware that failure to report an incident is grounds for termination and the law considers them mandated reporters which requires notification to DSS.
+Residents interviewed were aware of multiple ways in which they could report including telling staff, calling the hotline to one of two numbers, mail administration, or the Department of Social Services, completing a grievance form, or calling or writing the local rape crisis agency.
 Residents spoken to formally and on tour reported comfort in speaking with staff including the unit staff if they had a concern.
-Custody staff reported knowing how to privately report PREA concerns to administration and that there is no problem reporting out of the chain of command.
-The Auditor finds compliance with standard provisions, based on the policy, documentation provided and viewed on the tour, and the interview findings of random staff and residents as well as interview information from the PREA Compliance Manager and PREA Coordinator.
+Custody staff reported knowing how to privately report PREA concerns to the administration and that there is no problem reporting out of the chain of command.
+The Auditor tested the critical reporting functions and found that the numbers listed were accurate and the systems in place to receive third-party allegations was operational.
+The Auditor finds compliance with standard provisions, based on the policy, documentation provided and viewed on the tour, the testing of reporting methods, the interviews with random staff and residents, and the adjustments made to the resident education program on PREA.
+The Auditor also considered interviews with the PREA Compliance Manager, facility Director, and PREA Coordinator as well as observation of the unit functioning.